rmrsk/EBGeometry/Sphinx/source/DCEL.rst

    When computing the distance from a point :math:`\mathbf{x}` to the polygon face we first determine if the projection of :math:`\mathbf{x}` to the face's plane lies inside or outside the face.
    This is more involved than one might think, and it is done by first computing the two-dimensional projection of the polygon face, ignoring one of the coordinates.
    Next, we determine, using 2D algorithms, if the projected point lies inside the embedded 2D representation of the polygon face.
-   Various algorithms for this are available, such as computing the winding number, the crossing number, or the subtended angle between the point and the 2D polygon.
+   Various algorithms for this are available, such as computing the winding number, the crossing number, or the subtended angle between the projected point and the 2D polygon.

    .. note::